 When someone feels their assigned sex at birth does match the gender they identify with, one is considered ‘cisgender’.
 Trans employees therefore will never identify as ‘cis’ or cisgender.

-Why it is important to be a trans-inclusive workplace?
+Why is it important to be a trans-inclusive workplace?

 In fact, millennials are driving the way for gender diversity and inclusion.
-These young professionals are the most diverse generation in history and believe in the connection between individuals, forming teams on which everyone has a say and capitalizing on a variety of perspectives in order to make a stronger business impact.
+These young professionals are the most diverse generation in history and believe in the connection between individuals, forming teams on which everyone has a say and capitalising on a variety of perspectives in order to make a stronger business impact.

 These generations are more sensitive to gender exclusion and are more likely to push for changes to create solutions.
 They have more influence over policies, hiring, marketing and business decisions both from an employee and customer perspective.

-By creating a trans-inclusive workplace you do not only position your company as an inclusive workplace for ALL where everyone can bring their whole self to work you are also fully prepared to take on any profile on the market increasing your employee attraction rate.
+By creating a trans-inclusive workplace you do not only position your company as an inclusive workplace for ALL where everyone can bring their whole self to work, you are also fully prepared to take on any profile on the market, increasing your employee attraction rate.
 Your company is acknowledging the importance of every single element’s inclusion in your workplace.

 For All is critical for success.
 Workplaces today are more diverse and globally connected than ever before.
 A trans-inclusive workplace creates greater innovation, makes candidates easier to find and retain and develops better employment and customer engagement.